Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Searching for directed formulas

-We use the same algorithm to produce formulas in a dual fragment to directed LTL, which uses the $\lX$ and $\lG$ operators, the $\last$ predicate, as well as disjunctions and atomic propositions.
+\paragraph*{The dual point of view.} We use the same algorithm to produce formulas in a dual fragment to Directed $\LTL$, which uses the $\lX$ and $\lG$ operators, the $\last$ predicate, as well as disjunctions and atomic propositions.
 The only difference is that we swap positive and negative traces in the sample.
 We obtain a directed formula from such a sample and apply its negation as shown below: